 Reproduction

-It’s very important that the logo be scaled proportionally.
+The logo must be scaled proportionally.
 Do not size the logo one way and not let it scale the other.
-This will make the logo look skewed or stretched.
+This will cause the logo to appear skewed or stretched.

 Also, follow these guidelines for resizing the logo.
 When it is sized too small, it becomes unreadable.
 If you are printing something exceptionally tiny, you should use the simplified logo with only the Greek letters, and not the laurel wreath.